MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/how-to-widget-bounds-revalidation.rst

 ------------------
 - Since Canvas can position widgets freely we calculate the optimal size based on the position of the farthest child in the X and Y position, its width and compare if the width of the canvas

+- This simpler implementation of canvas will only calculate using the X and Y position of each child and see if it's greater than the one before

 .. code-block:: java